 The room was retro and comfortable.
 I remember it had a records and a record player from Beatles and such, basically 70ties music.
 After discovering Ghent on 48 hour city pass, Museums, castle and boat rides, we took a day trip to Brugge.
 Ghent is conveniently located between Brussel and Brugge.

-The Belgians are masters in languages, lots of them speak German, French, English and their own Flandern.
-By the way, something that is confusing, the town Brugge is the name in Dutch, Bruges in French, and Brügge in German.
+The Belgian people are skilled linguists, with many of them speaking German, French, English, and their native Flemish.
+Interestingly, the name of the town can be confusing: it is referred to as Brugge in Dutch, Bruges in French, and Brügge in German.

 More impressions of the Brugge